k-miyata/letsencrypt-localhost-boilerplate/README.md

 age-keygen -o key.txt
 ```

 Keep this key in a safe place.
-Of cource, do not push it to a remote repository.
+Of course, do not push it to a remote repository.

 Next, encrypt the backup with the recipient generated with that key: